Michigan Pedestrian Accident Lawyer

 • Request the accident report number.
 Contact local law enforcement to obtain the official report.
 This report could be a key piece of evidence for your pedestrian accident claim.

 • Avoid making recorded statements until you’ve spoken to a lawyer.
 Insurance adjusters could try to guide you toward making statements that could be held against you later on.
-Speak with our Michigan pedestrian accident attorneys before giving any formal statements.

 • Start a symptom and impact log.
 Track your pain, medical symptoms, and work limitations daily for the first month.
 These kinds of detailed records can help demonstrate the full effect of your injuries in a pedestrian accident claim.